AdobeDocs/commerce-admin.en/help/catalog/product-create-grouped.md

 - Each item purchased appears individually in the shopping cart, rather than as part of the group.

 - Grouped product does not have its own price in the Catalog.
-Grouped product price is derived from the price of individual products that make up the group.
+Grouped product price is derived from the price of individual products that are included in the group.

 - The thumbnail image in the shopping cart can be set to display the image from the grouped parent product or associated product.